Dr Patrick Pang

 - Information Visualisation

 Patrick Pang is a Senior Tutor and a researcher in the School of Computing and Information Systems at the University of Melbourne, in where he mainly assists in the internship programs and seeks for new internship opportunities for students.
-His research interests include health informatics, health information-seeking behaviour, information visualisation and exploratory search.
+His research interests include health informatics, health information-seeking behaviour, participatory health and information visualisation.
 Using everyday consumer technologies, which are immediately available to the general public, his work keeps people engaged in personal health management and delivers better health outcomes.
 He has also taught a range of IT subjects, such as database systems, web application development, Java programming, and front-end technologies.
 After years of working in the industry, he is now dedicated to bringing practical knowledge, team collaboration techniques and project management skills into his teaching.

 - Pang C, Biuk-Aghai RP, Yang M, Pang B. Creating realistic map-like visualisations: Results from user studies.
-Journal of Visual Languages and Computing.
+JOURNAL OF VISUAL LANGUAGES AND COMPUTING.
 Academic Press - Elsevier Science.
-2017.
+2017, Vol. 43.

 - Pang C, Clavisi O, Chang S. Engaging consumers with musculoskeletal conditions in health research: A user-centred perspective.
 Studies in Health Technology and Informatics.
 IOS Press.
 2017, Vol. 239.